 In 2009 archaeologist Laurie McLean was hired to conduct an impact assessment at Indian Point for the installation of a Hydro-Meteorological (Hydromet) Station.
 A total of 27 test pits were dug where the station was to be installed and three more were dug in a line on the beach, following the route for a buried cable which was to run from the station to Red Indian Lake.
 The test pits on the beach were sterile while five of the 27 test pits dug on the level terrace above the beach contained badly waterworn stone artifacts.

-Finally, Provincial Archaeology Office (PAO) staff has made several visits to Indian Point over the years.
+Finally, the Provincial Archaeology Office (PAO) staff has made several visits to Indian Point over the years.
 Mostly these were brief visits to check on the site’s condition.
 In 2012 PAO staff made a visit to the site while in the area on other business.
 While we did not find in situ remains, we did find plenty of fire-cracked rock on the surface and reason to believe the site may yet have in situ deposits.

-There is also a local group called the Red Indian Lake Heritage Society who try to monitor the site.
+There is also a local group called the Red Indian Lake Heritage Society who tries to monitor the site.
 In 2009 they had a series of interpretive panels installed on the point (the PAO tested the location of the panels prior to their installation).
 The panels tell the story of the Beothuk who inhabited the Red Indian Lake region.
 The society did such a good job with the panels that they were awarded the Manning Award by the Historic Sites Association in both the National Category and the Overall Winner for 2011.

-In the end what have we learned from Indian Point?
-In the very least we learned that the site was used in the precontact period and the historic period by both the Beothuk and their precontact ancestors.
+In the end, what have we learned from Indian Point?
+At the very least we learned that the site was used in the precontact period and the historic period by both the Beothuk and their precontact ancestors.
 While living at the site in mamateeks (or wigwams) they had been processing caribou and making tools from stone and iron.
 It also appears that they may have been applying ochre to a canoe.
 These are all good things to know, however, Indian Point has much more to teach us.
 To paraphrase an archaeologist who helped me with the post, the history of this site is nearly allegorical, symbolizing all over again the end of the Beothuk, and, once again, our helplessness in the face of forces that no one could control (1829 all over again).
 What can we take away from the story of Indian Point?
 Is there a lesson-learned component to it?
 Has it led to any particular action by the Government of Newfoundland and Labrador?
 These are open questions that we can all try to answer.
 I know the Provincial Archaeology Office (PAO) now consists of four people who collectively have more than 100 years of archaeology experience, this places the PAO much farther ahead of the Culture and Heritage Division in 1982 when Callum Thomson was asking for more staff.
-I know since 2003 the PAO has reviewed more than 1500 Land Use Referrals per year, in the last four years that number has risen to more 2500 per year on average.
-So a land use referral for something like an interpretive park, such as was proposed for Indian Point in 1980, would be closely scrutinized by PAO staff.
-I also know that when a development, such as an interpretive park, is proposed in an area with archaeological potential or a known archaeological site the PAO will implement mitigative measures whether it be require an archaeological assessment, monitor construction, require buffers, etc. While these improvements are not a direct result of Indian Point, hopefully they will prevent another Indian Point.
+I know since 2003 the PAO has reviewed more than 1500 Land Use Referrals per year, in the last four years that number has risen to more than 2500 per year on average.
+So a land-use referral for something like an interpretive park, such as was proposed for Indian Point in 1980, would be closely scrutinized by PAO staff.
+I also know that when a development, such as an interpretive park, is proposed in an area with archaeological potential or a known archaeological site the PAO will implement mitigative measures whether it requires an archaeological assessment, monitor construction, require buffers, etc. While these improvements are not a direct result of Indian Point, hopefully, they will prevent another Indian Point.